vldgeorgiev/scuba-gas-analyzer/README.md

 ## Hardware

+Some elements are available in different versions, depending on how the board is built.
+E.g. SMD for a proper PCB, or a perfboard, or a breadboard...

 - [Lilygo S3 ESP32](https://www.lilygo.cc/products/t-display-s3) (24$) - An ESP32 controller with a built in touch display, 2-core, LiPo power, LiPo charging, etc.
 - [ADS 1115](https://aliexpress.com/item/1005001703504835.html) (2 x 1$) - 16bit analog-to-digital converter for reading sensor values.
 - [3V voltage regulator](https://www.ti.com/product/TPS782/part-details/TPS78230DDCT) or similar.
 The helium sensor requires a 3.0V power.
 The regulator should have an "enable" pin so it can be turned on/off by a signal from the ESP32 if the sensor is not used.
 - [5V voltage regulator](https://eu.mouser.com/ProductDetail/Texas-Instruments/TPS61240DRVR) or similar.
 The CO2 sensor requires a 5.0V to 12.0V power.
 The regulator should have an "enable" pin so it can be turned on/off by a signal from the ESP32 if the sensor is not used.
-- Temperature sensor - TODO. for detecting that the He sensor has warmed up.
-LM35DZ, BMP180, DS18B20 or similar.
+- [LM35DZ temperature sensor](https://aliexpress.com/item/32921896929.html) (2$) for detecting that the He sensor has warmed up.

 Gas sensors: